rozennjb/simurex2018_workshop/celliern/machine_learning/README.md

 (click for full resolution.
 You'll have to adapt the packages names.)

-It is strongly advised to clone that repository few day before the workshop.
+It is strongly advised to clone that repository a few days before the workshop.
 It will contain all the data and source code for the exercises.

 You can easily do that with the following commands in the anaconda prompt: